puppetlabs/pxp-agent/README.md

 The location of the pxp-agent's private key, example /etc/puppet/ssl/certs/bob_key.pem

-**logfile (optional)**
+**logdir (optional)**

-Location of the file where log output should be written to, example /var/log/pxp/agent.log.
-If logfile is not configured output will be logged to the console
+Directory where the `pxp-agent.pid` file will be stored.
+This option must be set to a valid directory in case pxp-agent is executed as a daemon.

 **loglevel (optional)**